andrekardec/go-gingonic-jwt-authentication/README.md

 Windows

-Go to your Power Shell terminal with administrative privileges, then run `choco install make`.
-You should have make ready to use.
+Go to your PowerShell terminal with administrative privileges, then run `choco install make`.
+You should have it ready to use.

 Linux

-Make comes in default in most of Linux Distributions, so you should verify if it is already installed before considering installing it.
-You can verify it typing the below mentioned command in the terminal.
+Make comes in default in most Linux Distributions, so you should verify if it is already installed before considering installing it.
+You can verify it by typing the below mentioned command in the terminal.

 ```shell
 make -version